laxertu/eric/docs_markdown/docs.md

 Contract class for messages

-A message just a container of information identified by a type.
+A message is just a container of information identified by a type.
 For validation purposes you can override [`eric_sse.entities.MessageQueueListener.on_message`](#eric_sse.entities.MessageQueueListener.on_message)

 <a id="eric_sse.message.MessageContract.type"></a>